saularraffi/Tech-Interview-Notes/README.md

     # i=0 char=h
     ```

-- example of using a class to manage data during a recursive algorithm
+- Example of using a class to manage data during a recursive algorithm
     ```python
     class TreeInfo:
         def __init__(self, nodeCount=0):